Showing posts with label Mt.06. Show all posts

 Matthew 6.22-23, Luke 11.34-36.

-But because people nowadays are unfamiliar with the Hebrew idioms “good eye” and “evil eye”—and will even mix ’em up with the European idioms, and think they have to do with all-purpose blessings and curses—we’ll interpret this passage all kinds of wrong.
-Or claim, “Well it’s obscure,” and skip it.
-Usually skip it, and focus on the verses we can understand.
-Verses we figure we’re already following.
+Yep, it’s about money, not opthamology.
+But because people are unfamiliar with what ancient middle easterners meant by “good eye” and “evil eye”—and presume they’re about what Romans and westerners mean by it, and think they have to do with all-purpose blessings and curses—we interpret this passage all kinds of wrong.
+Or claim it’s too obscure, and skip it, and focus on the verses we understand, and like better.

-So in Matthew, right after saying we oughta keep our treasures in heaven, Jesus taught this:
+Well.
+In Matthew, right after saying we oughta keep our treasures in heaven, Jesus says this:

 Matthew 6.22-23 KWL